What Does Mutual of Omaha Part G Cover?

 Who is Plan G For?

 Plan G can work well for those who want total coverage of their medical needs.
-Medicare pays 80% of your outpatient costs, while Supplement G pays the additional 20%, so you don’t need to spend anything extra out-of-pocket.
+Medicare pays 80% of your outpatient costs, while Supplement G pays an additional 20%, so you don’t need to spend anything extra out-of-pocket.

 In places where Medicare Supplement G is much cheaper than Plan F, it makes sense to choose Plan G. You will need to pay the Part B deductible once each year, but you can save hundreds in premiums to make up for that.